Bastu i gymmiljö med handduk och mentolkristaller för återhämtning

 Why is a sauna after the gym important for sauna bathers?

 After intense exercise, lactic acid and tension build up in the body.
 The heat of the sauna helps to relax both muscles and mind.
-It's not just a nice routine – it's a tool for better performance, faster recovery and mental reset.
+It is not just a pleasant routine, it is a tool for better performance, faster recovery and mental restoration.

 For those who train hard, the sauna can be as important as the workout itself.